RedisTimeSeries/RedisTimeSeries/docs/commands.md

 ### TS.MRANGE

-Query a range by filters.
+Query a range by filters backwards.
+Apart from the reversed ordering, TS.MREVRANGE is similar to TS.MRANGE.

 ```sql
 TS.MRANGE fromTimestamp toTimestamp [AGGREGATION aggregationType timeBucket] FILTER filter..